About Kelly and Her Camera

 I prepare detailed day-timers, organized spreadsheets, family calendars, and 7 Habits worthy lists; I go into a minor panic because I’m sure something terribly important has gone missing and my husband always calmly says, “Honey… why don’t you take one more look where it belongs.”
 And sure enough it is there, as if my own tiny little house-elf (aptly named Marie) found it and put it away for me.

 This need and desire to remember spawned my love of photography (and writing).
 I would sit for hours with the grainy albums from the 70s that my mom had put together.
-Just looking at the pictures made me remember the feelings and the events that might have otherwise left me.
+Just looking at the pictures made me remember the feelings and the events otherwise forgotten

 As background, you must know, that my mom takes pictures of everything.
 This woman has NO boundaries (in photography, the rest of her life actually has very structured scruples).
 She takes pictures of celebrations, birthdays, vacations, day to day, and nearly every meal… and surgeries, funerals, interventions, and heartbreak.
 While she is taking these pictures, I tend to roll my eyes but… they are BEAUTIFUL.
 She took the first picture of me and my now husband WAY before we were a thing.
 She takes pictures of people chatting or the apron clad in a panic while pulling burning rolls out of the oven… and then I would do the same… and so would aunts and cousins and we all compare perspectives later, cherishing every angle and every alternate view of our shared but unique experiences.
 Every photograph comes with a story and is precious.